 Human behavior is also causing other ecosystem stresses, such as pollution, which could threaten species with extinction.
 Global changes,such as global warming, play a role in extinction as well.
 In theory, addressing these issues might slow the rate of extinction, but it's unclear how long it might take animal and plant populations to return to normal.

 Regardless of whether a mass extinction is looming, researchers agree that the loss of biodiversity has a negative impact on ecosystems.
 To learn more about whether to expect a mass extinction in the near future, read Will we soon be extinct?
-If you'd like to know more about biodiversity, conservation and related topics, see the links on the next page.
+If you'd like to know more about biodiversity, conservation and related topics, see the links below.